m2lines/m2lines.github.io/content/research/talks/_index.md

 ## Upcoming talks
 ---
-On December 7th 12pm EST **Pierre Gentine** will be giving a hybrid talk at Columbia on the challenges in data science & climate.
-Register [here](https://www.eventbrite.com/e/physics-to-machine-learning-and-machine-learning-back-to-physics-tickets-461810556807)
+You can find all the talks and posters our members will be giving at the AGU Fall meeting in our most recent [newsletter](https://mailchi.mp/169d6f0c61f9/m2lines-december-newsletter-agu-special).
+You can also download the schedule for the talks by following this [link](https://drive.google.com/file/d/16zgh5TfVuZfuz7CVSh_MuiUmKM0jXPvU/view?usp=share_link).

 <br>